dancer1325/rest-assured-wiki/Usage.md

 ```

 ## Connection Config ##
 Lets you configure connection settings for REST Assured.
 For example if you want to force-close the Apache HTTP Client connection after each response.
 You may want to do this if you make a lot of fast consecutive requests with small amount of data in the response.
-How ever if you're downloading large amount of (chunked) data you must not close connections after each response.
+However if you're downloading (especially large amounts of) chunked data you must not close connections after each response.
 By default connections are _not_ closed after each response.

 ```java
 RestAssured.config = newConfig().connectionConfig(connectionConfig().closeIdleConnectionsAfterEachResponse());